jeanslack/Videomass/README.md

 ## Features

+- Multi-Platform, work on Linux, MacOs, Windows, FreeBsd.
 - Drag n' Drop with multiple files at once.
-- Presets manager interface with fully customizable and expandable profiles.
+- Presets manager interface with fully customizable and expandable profiles and presets.
 - It can convert to all the formats you want using custom parameters.
 - Batch processing for all included features
 - Dedicated interfaces: presets manager, video and audio conversions